AiseBouma/Mongitor/README.md

 Mongitor is the website.
 Create a webapp project in Eclipse and add the files.
 Then export the project to a war file.

 MongitorBackend is a jettybased webserver.
+More information will follow.